eileen-zhaoo/eileen-zhaoo/README.md

 ## Hi!
 My name is Eileen

-I'm a 4th year student @ Ivey Business School and Computer Science student @ Western University
+I'm an Ivey Business School grad and current Computer Science student @ Western University.

-I'm currently working at 1Password as a Software Engineer on their Design Systems team.
+I'm currently working at 1Password as a Software Engineer on their Insights team.

 <!--
 **eileen-zhaoo/eileen-zhaoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.